jfromsep/contributions/README.md

 ### How often will you be paid?

-We consolidate and publish contributors' report on a monthly basis.
+You need to send us your report 2 days before the end of each month, then we will consolidate and publish contributors' report at the end of each month.
 You can expect a reward within 1 week after the report is available.

 ### Do you have a standard for rewarding different contributions?